Chibok schoolgirls kidnapping: Events in 2022

 In June 2022, Nigerian troops found a Chibok girl called Mary Ngoshe and her baby near a village called Ngoshe in Borno State.
 Three more were later rescued in July 2022.
 A woman named Aisha Grema was rescued with her child in August 2022.
 Three were rescued in September 2022 from different locations, while Yana Pogu was rescued along with four children later in the same month from Bama and Rejoice Sanki was rescued from Kawuri in October 2022.

 Events in 2023

-Two Chibok schoolgirls were rescued in April 2023 along with a baby, both had been married thrice since being kidnapped.
+Two Chibok schoolgirls were rescued in April 2023 along with a baby; both had been married three times since being kidnapped.
 Another named Saratu Dauda was rescued the next month.
 A woman named Rebecca Kabu was rescued from Cameroon in July 2023, whilst a girl named Mary Nkeki was rescued from Dikwa in Borno in August 2023.

 Events in 2024

-On 4 April, members of the Chibok community gathered to attend the screening of the film Statues Also Breathe and to remember the women still missing.
+In April 2024, members of the Chibok community gathered to attend the screening of the film Statues Also Breathe and to remember the women still missing.
+That month, one of the abducted girls named Lydia Simon was rescued by the Nigerian military.
+In June, another girl named Ehi Abdul was rescued by the Nigerian military.

+Events in 2025

+The federal government of Nigeria announced a grant of ₦1.85 billion to educate and rehabilitate the rescued girls in September 2025.
+Former Minister of Foreign Affairs Bolaji Akinyemi stated in November 2025 that the US had planned to assist the Nigerian military in rescuing the Chibok schoolgirls, but pulled out after discovering that Boko Haram had been alerted by someone in the Nigerian military.